ldynia/pipeline/readme.md

 ```

 # Workflow Managers
 To run any of below workflows managers execute approiated to workflow command.
-Output of a command will be found in `/pipline/results/` path.
+Output of a command will be found in `/pipline/results/` path. **Note:** Remember to remove output files after running each command.

 ## Luigi